Most Metros Saw Job Gains in 12 Months Ending in February

 Tuesday’s report covers the period extending from February 2016 to February 2017.
 According to bureau, the largest over-the-year percentage increase in employment for the period occurred in Camden, New Jersey, and Dallas-Plano-Irving, Texas, which each saw an jump of 3.7 percent.

-Other communities seeing an increase in job growth of 2.5 percent or higher were Philadelphia, Pa.; Seattle-Bellevue-Everett, Wash.; Fort Worth-Arlington, Texas; and Fort Lauderdale-Pompano Beach-Deerfield Beach, Fla.; and Tacoma-Lakewood, Wash.
+Other communities seeing an increase in job growth of 2.5 percent or higher were Philadelphia, Pennsylvania; Seattle-Bellevue-Everett, Washington; Fort Worth-Arlington, Texas; Fort Lauderdale-Pompano Beach-Deerfield Beach, Florida.; and Tacoma-Lakewood, Washington.

-At the other end of the scale, the largest over-the-year percentage decrease in employment occurred in the Lawrence-Methuen-Salem area straddling the Massachusetts/New Hampshire border, which witnessed a decline of 1.1 percent.
+At the other end of the scale, the largest over-the-year percentage decrease in employment occurred in the Lawrence-Methuen-Salem area straddling the Massachusetts-New Hampshire border, which witnessed a decline of 1.1 percent.

 Two of the remaining three metropolitan divisions that also say a decline in employment were in the Northeast.

-Lynn-Saugus-Marblehead, Mass., located north of Boston, saw a decline in employment of 0.2 percent, while Dutchess and Putnam counties in New York State, largely rural communities north of New York City, say a decline of 0.1 percent.
+Lynn-Saugus-Marblehead, Massachusetts, located north of Boston, saw a decline in employment of 0.2 percent, while Dutchess and Putnam counties in New York state, largely rural communities north of New York City, say a decline of 0.1 percent.

-Rounding out the current list of job-losers is Lake and Kenosha counties on the Illinois/Wisconsin border, that saw a decline of 0.9 percent.
+Rounding out the current list of job-losers is Lake and Kenosha counties on the Illinois-Wisconsin border, that saw a decline of 0.9 percent.

 Unemployment Rates